KarajMiglani-DataScientist/PySpark-Credit-Card-Fraud-Detection/README.md

 This project is licensed under the [Specify License] License - see the LICENSE file for details.

 11. Acknowledgments
-The authors would like to acknowledge the creators of the PaySim dataset for providing the valuable resource for this research.
+The I would like to acknowledge the creators of the PaySim dataset for providing the valuable resource for this research.
 This README provides a high-level overview of the project.
 For more detailed information, please refer to the project's Jupyter Notebook.

 Note: This README is a template and needs to be further customized with the specific details of your project, including the actual results, visualizations, and any other relevant information.